limitlis/angular-focus-manager/stages.md

 Upon testing, there were a few issues that were fixed.
 Discovery of a new feature which is the ability to perform the trapping to correct focus issues but when at the start or end of the page, releasing the focus to the next item that would naturally take focus.
 This will be especially useful when embedding an application within a page that may have other controls of functionality that need to be navigated to outside of FM.

+###Phase 4: Catch and release
+---

+In this phase, the goal is to be able to trap the focus only when the focus manager has an element that can have focus.
+To be able to work with non-FM enabled DOM.

+#####Stage 9: Focus Index
+---
+We have to disable tabindex and use our own internal focusIndex.
+This will prevent the browser from trying to consume FM enabled elements in the browser's internal focus manager.